expo/expo/docs/pages/versions/v32.0.0/sdk/location.md

 ### `Location.watchPositionAsync(options, callback)`

 Subscribe to location updates from the device.
 Please note that updates will only occur while the application is in the foreground.
-To get location updates while in background you'll need to use [`Location.startLocationUpdatesAsync`](#expolocationstartlocationupdatesasync).
+To get location updates while in background you'll need to use [Location.startLocationUpdatesAsync](#locationstartlocationupdatesasync).

 #### Arguments

 -   **options : `object`** -- A map of options:
-    -   **accuracy (_[Location.Accuracy](#expolocationaccuracy)_** -- Location manager accuracy.
-Pass one of [Location.Accuracy](#expolocationaccuracy) enum values.
+    -   **accuracy (_[Location.Accuracy](#locationaccuracy)_)** -- Location manager accuracy.
+Pass one of [Location.Accuracy](#locationaccuracy) enum values.
 For low accuracy the implementation can avoid geolocation providers that consume a significant amount of power (such as GPS).
     -   **timeInterval : `number`** -- Minimum time to wait between each update in milliseconds.
     -   **distanceInterval : `number`** -- Receive updates only when the location has changed by at least this distance in meters.